 "The advisors assessing #Huawei are looking (for the public's benefit) at backdoors that the Chinese might introduce; but what if the #GCSB's concern is with Huawei interfering with GCSB's (& US NSA's) own backdoors?
 The assessors may be looking at the wrong things..."

 It is also possible that when New Zealand's GCSB opposed the Telecom 5G network upgrade using Huawei's equipment because they were taking our economic well-being under consideration.
 This is the third objective of the Government Communications Security Bureau.

-The principal objectives of the intelligence and security agencies are to contribute to—Intelligence and Security Act 2017
+The principal objectives of the intelligence and security agencies are to contribute to—